San Jose

 It was the most beautiful, magical, mysterious place I had ever been.
 Shelves and glass display cases filled with pastel-colored boxes, powders, tubes, jars, compacts – it felt like a treasure trove of secrets.
 I didn’t quite understand its purpose; I only knew it felt like a kind of magic.

-I loved those moments – staring at myself in the mirror, imagining I was pretty, imagining I was the daughter Mom had always wanted.
+I loved staring at myself in the mirror, imagining I was pretty, imagining I was the daughter Mom had always wanted.
 But before I stepped back into the real world, I would wipe it all away.
 The cousins would have teased me if they ever saw me trying to look like a girl.

-One evening, after a large party vacated the banquet room at the back of the restaurant, the kids were summoned to help clean up.
+I was about ten when I got the lesson of my life.
+After a large party vacated the banquet room, we were summoned to help clean up.
 I grabbed a broom and took it upon myself to sweep.
 I must have been fumbling with it because I caught the attention of Uncle Bill.

 He grumbled on, and I wasn’t sure if he was joking or truly resentful.
 Later, I learned that most of my San Jose relatives viewed me and my brothers as spoiled, privileged kids – exactly how Mom wanted them to see us.